 Labour shortages could result from high absence levels, whether those who fall ill with the virus or who self-isolate on government advice.
-As things stand in mid-March 2020, a family member showing symptoms will stop a perfectly healthy and otherwise willing labourer from attending site for 14 days.
+As things currently stand, a family member showing symptoms will stop a perfectly healthy and otherwise willing labourer from attending site for 14 days.
 This is already affecting some industries and on some sites.